 will be available during my office hours if you have questions or

 concerns.
 If, however, you should get into academic difficulty,

 it is your responsibility to keep track of drop dates and other

-Note, if you are sick, please do not come to class.
-If you do miss a lecture because of sickness, please inform me immediately.
+SICKNESS If you are sick, please do not come to class, but let me know as soon as possible by CANVAS or telephone (360-736-9391 x550).
+If you miss a lecture because of sickness, please inform me immediately.
 Plan to get notes or special instructions from one of your classmates if you can.
 Do not rely exclusively on lecture outlines that may be posted on the web page because the cadence of each class differs.
 If you miss a test and do not have a medical excuse or do not inform me in advance, then you will not be allowed to take that test.

 all cell phone calls and do all text messaging outside the classroom.

 are dealing with a family or personal issue and must receive a cell

 please put the phone on vibrate and then quietly leave the classroom

 get the call—YOU MY RETURN TO CLASS THE NEXT DAY.
 Students using